cloudgear-io/azure-accessplatform-windows-gpu/README.md

 * nView needs to be enabled manually.
 [User Guide](http://www.nvidia.com/content/quadro/pdf/nView-user-guide.pdf)
 * Collection of the user dumps for the NVIDIA Display Driver 369.71  from within the VM on Display Driver Crash if occurs.
  * Details are [here](http://nvidia.custhelp.com/app/answers/detail/a_id/3335/~/tdr-(timeout-detection-and-recovery)-and-collecting-dump-files)
-* PCoIP RC Agent Log Collection (2.7.0.4060) from the Teradici System Tray (right click Teradici Icon on System Tray) and collect Agent Logs (from the pop-up).
+* PCoIP Graphics Agent for Windows Log Collection (2.8.0.5614 (2.8 Beta Presently) and 2.7.0.4060) from the Teradici System Tray (right click Teradici Icon on System Tray) and collect Agent Logs (from the pop-up).
- * PCoIP RC Agent 2.7.0.4060 uses Multiple PCoIP encoding.
+ * PCoIP Graphics Agent for Windows 2.8.0.5614 (2.8 Beta Presently) and 2.7.0.4060  uses Multiple PCoIP encoding.
 * The PCOIP Agent Logs (v1.10.*) from the Office Client machine of the end-user from <code>C:\Users\user_name\AppData\Local\Teradici\PCoIPClient\logs</code>

 #### MSFT OSCC